SaCut/Python_Plane_Project/README.md

 The template for desplaying the site navigation.

 [flight.html](./templates/flight.html) -
-The template for desplaying flights.
+Desplays flight information.

 [login.html](./templates/login.html) -
-The template login form.
+Displays the login form.

 [passengers.html](./templates/passengers.html) -
-text here
+Where the user can create and manage passengers.